tatianegercina/FinTech/01-Lesson-Plans/12-NLP/README.md

 ### Overview

-This week we will cover...
+This week we will cover NLP.

 ### Lesson Plans